 - 12″ x 12″ Standard Grip Cricut® mat

 - Glue or Mod Podge

-- Follow onscreen instructions to cut design.
+- Follow onscreen instructions to cut the design.

 - Lay out each spiderweb cut design to create a circle/wreath shape.
 Each cut should include 2 spiderwebs attached to each other.
 Glue connecting pieces together.

 - Glue (or Mod Podge) the raven to spiderwebs to display in the center of the wreath.